 Reviewer’s edit of my translation (translated from RO back into EN): “<Something something something>”, the guy said.

 When I asked him why he changed “says” into “said”, he told me that all dialogue tags should be past tense.
 Always.
 Everywhere.
 He then linked me to an academic style guide that said so, and ackchyually’d me to tears (literally) until I had to go and get Steve and show him that whatever negative feedback he’d get from this reviewer would be terribly, terribly misguided.

-Steve told me, in so many words, to shut the fuck up and take it.
+Steve told me, in so many words, to shut up and take it.
 He didn’t want me to defend myself.
 Not this time, not ever.
-He made that last point crystal-clear.
+He made that crystal-clear.